What we do

 The Cheltenham Child Contact Centre is a safe, neutral place where a child can enjoy uninterrupted contact with the parent seeking contact.

-The Centre opens for supported contact every Saturday afternoon, 1-3 pm.
+The Centre opens for supported contact every other Saturday afternoon, 1-3 pm.
 Parents are usually offered 10-12 sessions at the Centre.
-These are often weekly or fortnightly and therefore cover a period of 4 to 5 months.
+These are fortnightly and therefore cover a period of 4 to 5 months.
 Parents do not need to meet.
-The Centre can be involved in hand overs between parents at the centre between 1.00 and 3.00 on a Saturday.
-Other times are charged at £5.00 per handover.
+The Centre can be involved in handovers between parents at the centre.
+These handovers are charged at £10 per family, per day.

 Where parents don’t want to meet, a member of staff takes the child from one parent to the other.
 The Cheltenham Centre is a breathing space but it also offers all parents a stepping stone to sort out contact arrangements away from the centre.
 The Centre is run by trained staff and volunteers who are impartial and do not get involved in disputes between parents.
 They work to a confidentiality policy and are DBS (Disclosure and Barring Service) checked.